michael-lazar/rtv/CONTROLS.rst

 Submission Mode
 ---------------

-In submission mode you can view the self text for a submission and browse comments.
+In addition to the basic commands, the following actions can be performed when you're viewing a **submission** window that contains the text and comments for a single submission.

 :``h`` or ``◄``: Return to the subreddit
 :``l`` or ``►``: Open the selected comment in a new window